soggybag/Sushi-Neko-SpriteKit-Swift/P5-Gameplay/content.md

 ```
 >

-Now the button is connected you need to some code to execute when the button is touched.
+Now the button is connected you need to add some code to execute when the button is touched.

 > [action]
 > Add the following code to `didMoveToView(...)`